hygraph/hygraph-examples/with-gatsby/README.md

 [Join our Slack](https://slack.graphcms.com)

-This example demonstrates how to query data from GraphCMS with `gatsby-source-graphql`.
+This example demonstrates how to query data from GraphCMS with [`gatsby-source-graphcms`](https://github.com/GraphCMS/gatsby-source-graphcms).

 • [Demo](https://graphcms-with-gatsby.now.sh)